verneleem/slash-boilerplate/README.md

 # Setup Your Environment

 The plan is to turn this into a create-ract-app template.
-Until that time, we encourage you to fork this repo and follow these steps to get your app running in less than 30 minutes.
+Until that time, we encourage you to fork and clone this repo and follow these steps to get your app running in less than 30 minutes.

+From the command line, run `npm install`.

 1. Copy the `.env.example` file to a new `.env` file
 2. Decide on a Claims Namespace.